 We must also mention that Alumina is tested to the stringent PAS24 and carries Secured by Design (SBD) accreditation as well.
 You have to be very careful with claims over SBD and whether the license for the product exists as a number of doors don’t have the accreditation or hold the license.
 Alumina bifolds are also Part Q of the Building Regulations Compliant.

-Some reasons to consider Alumina bifolding doors.
+Reasons to consider Alumina bifolding doors.

+We hope our Alumina bifolding door review explains more about this new aluminium bifolding door.
 Some systems such as Schuco bifolds, Reynaers or Sunflex are designed to be flat in appearance.
 The best selling bifolds such as Smart Systems Visofold, AluK and Origin are softer in aesthetic.
 Ultimately it is the customer that chooses the door they like.
 There is no reason not to consider Alumina alongside these other brands.

 Finally, with the option of foils, you get a greater choice of colour and texture than other doors on the market offering just RAL colours.
 If you’ve not seen the foiled finish, it is worth looking at.
 Alumina will appeal to those homeowners happy to choose a quality Liniar PVCu window but understand the benefits of an aluminium bifold.
 Visually Alumina is very different, as well as being everything you expect from a quality, engineered aluminium bifold with a bit more thrown in.